jh01231230/agx_xavier_gpu/README.md

 **Congratulations!** You have the display driver installed.

 ## After the Installation:
 Please do a full system reboot.
 Move the HDMI connection from Xavier to your GPU.
-After the reboot, the integrated GPU on Xavier will stop working.<br><br>
+After the reboot, the original integrated GPU on Xavier will be set aside and the new GPU will kick in.<br><br>
 You may use this command to check the running status of your GPU:
 ```
 nvidia-smi